bdbernardy/spam_filter/README.md

 ## TRICKS
 - activate virtual env: source .venv/bin/activate
+- run export PYTHONPATH=$PWD to add current path to PYTHONPATH
 - use raise HTTPException(status_code=404, detail="Item not found") to raise http exceptions

 ## TODO
-- Create the FastApi service to get, add, edit, and delete items in the training set (with integration tests and proper open id documentation)
-- Create the training_set database service to get, add, edit, and delete items in the training set database
+- Add training_set integration tests
+- Add training_set openApi documentation
 - Create the spam_filter service using the examples from Medium (with unit tests)
 - Create a script to load the csv training set into the database
 - Add a FastApi endpoint that tests if a new text is a spam or not (with integration tests)